Ziauddin Ahmad: Education

 Ahmad completed his BA in mathematics (with distinction) from Muhammadan Anglo-Oriental College in 1895.
 He was the first Muslim to obtain a D.Sc.
 (Mathematics), from Allahabad University.
 His field was complex logarithms applications.
 He published in differential geometry and algebraic geometry.
 He won the Lytton Strachey Gold Medal in 1897.
-While teaching, he continued his education and earned M.A. degrees from Calcutta and Allahabad Universities and also a D.Sc. from the latter in 1901.
+While teaching, he continued his education and earned M.A. degrees from Calcutta and Allahabad Universities and also a D.Sc. degree from the University of Allahabad in 1901.

 In 1901, Ahmad left for England on a government scholarship and obtained his honours degree in mathematics from Cambridge University.
 He was awarded the Isaac Newton Scholarship in 1904, the first Indian awardee becoming the first Indian to secure this coveted honour.
 He became a Wrangler He was elected a Fellow of the Royal Astronomical Society and London Mathematical Society.
 Thereafter He joined the Gointtingen University in Germany in 1904 and received a PhD from the University of Göttingen, Germany.
-He visited Paris University and Bologna University for advanced studies in modern geometry.
+He visited University of Paris and University of Bologna, Italy for advanced studies in modern geometry.
 He did research in astronomy in Bologna, Italy.
 He visited Al Azhar University, Cairo to understand their academic methodologies.